 The longer your wedding to-do list gets, the more money you could potentially spend.
 The reality is that not everyone has enough money to throw the wedding they’ve been dreaming of, nor does every couple have family members who can contribute financially.

-In these cases, you may consider taking out a personal loan for your wedding.
-Personal loans can have lower interest rates than credit cards, so taking out an unsecured personal loan could save you money versus simply swiping your card.
+In these cases, you may consider taking out a wedding loan, which is a type of personal loan, for your big day.
+Personal loans can have lower interest rates than credit cards, so taking out a personal loan could save you money versus using your card.